sfrancesny/Password-Generator/README.md

 <!-- On-the-job ticket or feature request Challenges -->

 ## Description
- This application will be browser-based and use JavaScript code to dynamically update the HTML and CSS files.
+ This application will be browser-based and use JavaScript code to dynamically update the HTML and CSS password generator files.

 ## User Story